Dream Cuisine Cafe, a Provencal-influenced French restaurant in Cherry Hill, stands up to its competing big boy restaurateurs.

 CHERRY HILL, 08003

-Modern French fare served in an airy, European-cafe-like setting with some outdoor seating for warm-weather dining.
+Modern French cuisine served in an airy, European-cafe-like setting with some outdoor seating for warm-weather dining.
 BYOB.